SouravsGithub/Weather-App/README.md

 # Weather-App
-This is a weather app that is under creation
+This is a weather app that I created while learning JavaScript